dannyhope/uxbrighton/_posts/2015-10-13-effective-workshops.md

 - make sure everyone stays motivated and engaged, and you get valuable contributions from everyone in the room
 - run highly creative (and fun) sessions whilst still making sure things get done

-If you have questions please feel free to email [email luke@lukehay.co.uk](mailto:luke@lukehay.co.uk "").
+If you have questions please feel free to email [luke@lukehay.co.uk](mailto:luke@lukehay.co.uk "").
 If there are specific things you’d like to see covered in the workshop, we’d love to hear about those too.

 ## Who is this for?